 - Obtain a copy of your registration schedule from the Registrar's Office or print a copy from myUCF and attach it to your petition.

-- If you have any type of financial assistance from the Office of Financial Assistance, you must have them sign the petition form before you turn it in.
-The Office of Financial Assistance is located in Millican Hall 120.
+- If you receive any type of financial assistance administered through the Office of Student Financial Assistance, you must have them sign the petition form before you turn it in.
+The Office of Student Financial Assistance is located in Millican Hall 120

-- If you are an international student with F1/J1 visa, you must have the International Services Center sign the petition form before you turn it in.
-The International Services Center is located in the Center for Multilingual Multicultural Studies
+- If you are an international student with F1/J1 visa, you must have UCF Global – International Student & Scholar Services sign the petition form before you turn it in.
+International Student & Scholar Services is located on the second floor of the Global Building.

 - FORM C - is a medical release form to be signed, witnessed and returned along with FORM B by the student.